ADA-research/Sparkle/Documentation/source/userguide/userguide.md

 ### `sparkle_solver_wrapper.py`

 The `sparkle_solver_wrapper.py` uses a commandline dictionary to receive it inputs.
-This can be easily parsed using a Sparkle tool: `from sparkle.tools.slurm_parsing import parse_commandline_dict`.
+This can be easily parsed using a Sparkle tool: `from sparkle.tools.slurm_parsing import parse_solver_wrapper_args`.
 The dictionary should always have the following values:

 ```